Ketosis chocolate chip cookies are the perfect low carb keto chocolate chip cookie recipe that keeps you compliant while doing a ketogenic diet.

 My second attempt at creating the ultimate ketogenic chocolate chip cookie recipe proved to be the winner.
 Yay me!

-This time I decided to add a tablespoon of gelatin powder to help give the cookie a little added structure.
+This time I decided to add a tablespoon of gelatin powder to help give the cookie structure.
 Guess what?
 It worked!

 My keto chocolate chip cookies include an added tablespoon of sugar-free pancake syrup.
 Why?
-I was trying to get the brown sugar flavor profile without having to use the extra carbs from say something like molasses.
+I was trying to get the brown sugar flavor profile without having to use the extra carbs from molasses.

 It also features Surkin Gold, a brown sugar-free substitute.
 This stuff is amazing and one I will use more in coming recipes.